cyrillef/webhooks-properties/docs/properties.md

 (click &#9658; to expand):

 <details>
-  <summary>GET /properties/:urn/details</summary>
+  <summary>GET /properties/:urn/load</summary>

-Returns information about the cached database.
+Loads and returns information about the cached database.

 **URI Parameters**